-Using the Minecraft platform, students will learn how to program in text-based coding using JavaScript.
-They will identify where code can be re-used, follow JavaScript code and predict the outcome.
-Students will identify and understand logic, comparison operators, iteration, and errors in JavaScript code.
-Mathematics and computer science standards are reinforced.
+Develop programs in the Minecraft platform with text-based coding and using JavaScript.
+Establish where code can be reused, follow JavaScript code, and predict the outcome.
+Code programs in JavaScript that make use of logic statements, comparison operators, and iteration.
+Explore the knowledge and skills for careers in the Computer Science, IT, and Technology pathways.